The End (The Doors song): Lyrics and recording

-Musical style
+Musical style and composition

 "The End" has been characterized as a precursor of the gothic rock genre.
-In a live review published in The Williams Record in October 1967, critic John Stickney described the Doors collation as "gothic rock", which was one of the first uses of the term in print; most notably, he was more pensive for their contribution to "The End", citing Morrison's vocal performance in particular as "male-violent, satanic, electric and on fire".
+In a live review published in The Williams Record in October 1967, critic John Stickney described the Doors' music as "gothic rock", which was one of the first uses of the term in print.
 In 2017, Pitchfork included it on their list of "The Story of Goth in 33 Songs".
-In his column, Rusty Pipes indicated the track to be as one of the early examples of art rock music.
+In his column, Rusty Pipes described the track as one of the early examples of art rock music.
+Sean Murphy of PopMatters considered it one of the 1967 songs that shaped prog rock.
+Additionally, in their book Pop Goes the Decade: The Sixties, Aaron Barlow and Martin Kich said the song had influenced most of the acid rock genre.

+The track has also been classified as a psychedelic rock and hard rock piece.
+Em Casalena of American Songwriter credited the track as one of the songs that signified the birth of the former genre, saying "the [musical] talents of the band, coupled with Morrison’s irresistible charisma, turned this extra-long track into a dark, almost sinister anthem that contrasted the hippie-love energy of popular music at the time."

-"The End" is performed into the pitches of the Mixolydian mode in the key of D, and incorporates aspects from Indian music.
+"The End" employs the Mixolydian mode in the key of D, and incorporates aspects from Indian music.
 Krieger used an open guitar tuning, which he had learned from Ravi Shankar's music lessons at the Kinnara School of Music in Los Angeles, to create a sitar or veena sound; this enhances the raga rock mood.
-Author Peter Lavezzoli featured "The End" in his book, The Dawn of Indian Music; stating that Krieger also developed with his tuning an "Indian jhala style" and "rapid strumming alternating with the melody line" in his guitar playing.
-Scholars Aaron Barlow and Martin Kich distinguished in their book Pop Goes the Decade: The Sixties, that the song has influenced most of the acid rock genre.
-"The End" has also been classified as a psychedelic rock and hard rock piece.
+In his book, The Dawn of Indian Music, author Peter Lavezzoli writes that Krieger also developed with his tuning an "Indian jhala style" by rapidly strumming and alternating with the melody line.